-A home pregnancy test allows you to determine if you are pregnant in the comfort of your own home.
-Typically you can tell as early as two weeks after you ovulate if you are pregnant.
-Regardless of what test you choose it is imperative that you read all of the directions and follow them explicitly.
+A home pregnancy test allows you to determine if you are pregnant right in the comfort of your own home.
+Typically you can tell as early as two weeks after you ovulate whether you are pregnant or not.
+Regardless of what test you choose (there are so many on the market today!), it's vital that you read all of the directions and follow them explicitly because every test is slightly different.
 If you think you are pregnant and still have a negative result after waiting and taking a second test, you should consult your doctor.

-When taking an at home pregnancy test, it is important to note that false negatives can occur but false positives are VERY rare.
+When taking a home pregnancy test, it is important to note that false negatives can occur but false positives are very rare.
 If the pregnancy test reads you are pregnant, it is best to contact your gynecologist for a blood test to verify the pregnancy.

-If you think you are pregnant and the at home pregnancy test says you are not pregnant, a blood test can verify if there is a real pregnancy or the possibility that there are underlying problems with the monthly menstrual cycle.
-Until a definitive result has been found, keeping healthy and staying away from smoking and drinking is important.
+If you think you are pregnant and the home pregnancy test says you are not pregnant, a blood test can verify if there is a real pregnancy or the possibility that there are underlying problems with the monthly menstrual cycle.